How To Avoid Eye Strain At Work

-While there have been many studies that look at the psychological implications of spending too much time attached to screens, few people truly understand the very serious eye health implications that come with excessive screen time.
+While numerous studies have examined the psychological implications of spending too much time attached to screens, few people truly understand the serious eye health implications associated with excessive screen time.

 Health Problems That Come From Staring At A Screen All Day

-Dry eye syndrome is a general term to define several types of eye problems that stem from staring at screens for long periods of the day.
+Dry eye syndrome is a general term that defines several types of eye problems stemming from prolonged screen time.

 It is estimated that more than half of those who work in offices or in front of computers will exhibit some symptoms of dry eye syndrome.

-Dry eye syndrome is caused not just by the glare of the computer screen, but also through the exertion on the eye muscles.
+Dry eye syndrome is caused not just by the glare of the computer screen but also by the exertion on the eye muscles.

 As you type or read on a screen, your eye muscles are continuously moving and refocusing as you move from the screen to other images.